wilsonmar/wilsonmar.github.io/calendar/index.md

 <a target="_blank" href="https://podio.com/site/creative-routines">
 <img alt="fig rainbow creative_routines partial" src="https://cloud.githubusercontent.com/assets/300046/14229206/bd6c04d4-f8ea-11e5-900a-b2cde317237b.jpg" width="465" height="201"></a><!-- full 976x532 -->

+POLL: Which circadian (daily) pattern do you prefer?

 Benjamin Franklin is credited with the quote "Early to bed and early to rise makes a man healthy, wealthy, and wise."
-But him getting up at 5am is actually later than others.<a target="_blank" href="https://www.entrepreneur.com/article/289823">*</a>
+But him getting up at 5am is actually later than others.<a target="_blank" href="https://www.entrepreneur.com/article/289823">*</a>. <a target="_blank" href="https://www.youtube.com/watch?v=aBi8M3DehQ0">How Ben Franklin Structured His Day</a>.

-Which circadian (daily) pattern do you prefer?

 The site allows <strong>interactive</strong> selection of specific activities (sleep, creative work, admin, food/leisure, exercise, other).